 - root causes of employee perceptions that will increase customer intent to return.

-When NBRI recommendations are followed, the Total Organization Scores from the Employee and Customer Surveys will each increase a minimum of five (5) normative percentiles within 6 months, which represents a statistically significant difference, i.e., not due to chance, but rather, caused by direct intervention.
-The increases in employee and customer satisfaction of NBRI Clients are resulting in revenue increases in the billions of dollars.
-Needless to say, this research pays for itself, and the majority of the Institute’s Client Membership recognizes it to be an essential best practice of business management.
+When NBRI recommendations are followed, the Total Organization Scores from the Employee and Customer Surveys will usually increase a minimum of five (5) benchmarking percentiles within 6 months, which represents a statistically significant difference, i.e., not due to chance, but rather, caused by direct intervention.
+The increases in employee engagement and customer satisfaction of NBRI Clients are resulting in revenue increases in the billions of dollars.
+Needless to say, this research pays for itself, and the majority of the our Clients recognize it to be an essential best practice of business management.